Skip to main content

 • Everyone above the age of 16

-• The parent, guardian or carer of minors
+• Parents, guardians or carers of minors

-• The guardian of someone who has been placed in their care
+• The guardian of someone who has been placed in their care may submit a registration form for them

 • Any other adults who are authorised in writing (see below) – for example, unmarried couples or those without a registered partnership